 There is an increasing interest in Siberians worldwide.
 The Siberian breed is now recognized by most cat organizations, which accept Siberians of any color (including color points) for competition.
 This includes recognition in the major cat registries such as TICA and Cat Fanciers’ Association (CFA), as well as acceptance in the CFA Championship class beginning on February 6th, 2006.

 Distinguishing FeaturesThe large, almost round eyes are at least one eye width apart with the outer corner slightly angled toward the lower base of the ear.
-There is no relationship between eye color and coat color/pattern, however, as with all pointed cats the eye color is blue with pointed colors
+There is no relationship between eye colour and coat colour/pattern, however, as with all pointed cats the eye color is blue with pointed colors

 The ears are medium-large, wide and set as much on the sides of the head as on the top; ideal position is 1 to 1-1/2 ear widths apart.
 The tips are rounded and the ear tilts forward.
 Ear furnishings are desirable.
 Hair over the back of the ears is short and thin; from the middle of the ear, the furnishings become longer and cover the base completely.